DaveEveritt/decision-maker/README.md

 ## TO DO

-* enable users to add decisions to the list
+* add input and handler to enable users to add for/against
+* use a component for list items
-* limit reasons for decisions to 7 each for/against (to manage cognitive load/dithering)
+* limit reasons to 7 decisions for/against to manage cognitive load/dithering
 * restrict length of reasons to a reasonable length